 At no cost to you, this site may contain affiliated links or ads to offset the expenses of operating a website.
 Please see the disclosureto satisfy your curiosity.

 I want to be a woman who finds out what she wants, like financial independence, retire early (FIRE), and goes after it like a kid chasing down an ice cream truck.
 Instead, I turned into a fat cat trying to squeeze through a tiny door hole.

 FIRE is the catchy term for a community that uses extreme savings and investing to shave decades off the traditional retirement age of 65.

 I started playing with FIRE when I was trying to save more and figure out ways to stretch my budget.
-I had fancy trips and adventures to pay for.
+Before thoughts of early retirement, I had fancy trips and adventures to pay for.

 Somethings haven’t changed.

-As I continued my FIRE pursuit, I started reading about young people (like 20s and early 30s) retiring early.
-That is crazy early.
-I didn’t realize that people were retiring so early outside of the ooper rich.
-Their version of retirement was dumping a sucky job to gain a more fulfilling job.
+As I continued my FIREy pursuit, I started reading about young people (like 20s and early 30s) retiring early.
+I didn’t realize retiring that early was possible outside of the ooper rich.
+But, this ideal version of retirement was different too where a sucky job was dumped to gain a more fulfilling job.

-But, something kept nagging me.
-It could have been self-inflicted with my constant exposure to FIRE.
+But something kept nagging me.
+It could have been self-inflicted burn with my constant exposure to FIRE.
 Or it could have been my inner rebel getting fired up, I do enjoy pushing against societal norms and hearing things like, you are too young and female to be a veteran.

 After an inner battle that was so intense I don’t remember it, I decided to pursue FIRE.

 Now, I frequently tell people that I am kicking sand on the traditional retirement age.